The 2015 scheme is open until Wednesday 3rd June 2015.

 However, there are two primary differences between the SCAR and COMNAP Fellowship Programmes.
 First, the COMNAP Fellowship Programme is intended to allow researchers from a COMNAP member National Antarctic Programme country to undertake short-term visits to major international laboratories, field facilities, and/or institutes in or operated by other COMNAP member National Antarctic Programmes (for a list of members, please visit the Members page of the COMNAP website).

 Secondly, the proposed research should contribute to the objectives of the home or host National Antarctic Programme's research objectives.
-This therefore, may be broader than the scientific groups endorsed by SCAR for 2014 (Postgraduates/PhDs in, for example, Engineering, Social Sciences, Humanities, Education, Communication and Outreach, and Medicine, etc would be welcome to apply.)
+This therefore, may be broader than the scientific groups endorsed by SCAR (Postgraduates/PhDs in, for example, Engineering, Social Sciences, Humanities, Education, Communication and Outreach, and Medicine, etc. would be welcome to apply.)

 The proposal texts should make it absolutely clear what activities will be carried out, what will be achieved, what deliverables will ensue (e.g. papers, technologies), at what cost, and in what time frame.
-Guidelines for preparing the proposal are given on the Research Proposal sheet.
+Guidelines for preparing the proposal are given on the Research Proposal sheet (see below).

 In order to apply, candidates will be required to first contact and liaise with appropriate host Antarctic projects or programmes in order to secure the support and mentorship of an active research team capable of including them in their own research programme.